simoesthiago/processlab/packages/shared-schemas/README.md

 # Shared Schemas

-This package contains the source of truth for BPMappr's BPMN JSON format.
+This package contains the source of truth for ProcessLab's BPMN JSON format.

 ## Structure